-When it was decided to create a knowledge base that would describe the situations an F16 fighter pilot might encounter, it was not clear if enough knowledge about the subject would be publicly available.
-But from the official F16 manuals and the Falcon 4 user manual and with help of the NLR and especially Gideon Reisel a lot of knowledge could be gathered.
-During the creation of the knowledge base the impression has grown that the amount and detail of the information that could be gathered is enough to build a prototype system that can determine the current situation during a flight with an F16.
-And even if the knowledge in the knowledge base turns out not to be sufficient for building a system for analyzing a flight with an F16, the framework that was used to create the knowledge base can still be used for building a similar knowledge base for other airplanes.
+When it was decided to create a knowledge base that would describe the situations an F-16 fighter pilot might encounter, it was not clear if enough knowledge about the subject would be publicly available.
+But from the official F-16 manuals and the Falcon 4 user manual and with help of the NLR and especially Gideon Reisel a lot of knowledge could be gathered.
+During the creation of the knowledge base the impression has grown that the amount and detail of the information that could be gathered is enough to build a prototype system that can determine the current situation during a flight with an F-16.
+And even if the knowledge in the knowledge base turns out not to be sufficient for building a system for analysing a flight with an F-16, the framework that was used to create the knowledge base can still be used for building a similar knowledge base for other airplanes.
 This also applies to the model of the reasoning process to detect the current situation that is suggested in this document.

-Recommended future work is converting the xml format of the knowledge base to a format that can be used by an implementation language (for example CLISP) and writing a program that reasons with the knowledge and determines which situation the pilot is in.
+Recommended future work is converting the XML format of the knowledge base to a format that can be used by an implementation language (for example CLIPS) and writing a program that reasons with the knowledge and determines which situation the pilot is in.
 This could be done with the knowledge base that is described in this document or with a simpler knowledge base for an airplane like the Cessna.
 It might be necessary to add more time constraints to the situations for future projects.
-The timewindows given in section 3.2 are maximum values for the entire situation.
-One can imagine that it would be desirable to know the timewindow of a specific phase in a situation to be able to draw conclusions about the pilot's behavior.
-But the knowledge base as it is now should contain sufficient information for detecting the current situation an F16 fighter pilot is in.
+The time windows given in section 3.2 are maximum values for the entire situation.
+One can imagine that it would be desirable to know the time window of a specific phase in a situation to be able to draw conclusions about the pilot's behaviour.
+But the knowledge base as it is now should contain sufficient information for detecting the current situation during a flight with an F-16.